A Full Review of Malaysia Airlines A330neo Business Class

 Malaysia Airlines describes the “Elevation seat as featuring proprietary comfort technology, with an ergonomically optimised suspension and cushioning system designed to offer seamless, smooth transitions from upright to lounge and fully-flat bed mode”

-In my experience, the transitions didn’t feel noticeably special, but the bed itself was comfortable, and I managed to catch about 30 minutes of sleep during this short flight.
+In my experience, the transitions didn’t feel noticeably special, but the bed itself was comfortable, and I managed to catch a short nap during this short flight.

 MH A330neo Business Class Bed.
 Bolehmiles